Atlas (name)

-Atlas is a primarily male name usually given in reference to the character from Greek mythology.
+Atlas is a primarily male name, usually given in reference to the character from Greek mythology.
 It has increased in usage in recent years for both boys and girls in the United States along with other mythological names, but is still more used for boys.
-There were 187 American girls given the name in 2021 compared with 2,523 American boys in the same year.
-The name has also recently increased in usage for boys in the United Kingdom and Turkey.
+The name has also increased in usage for boys in the United Kingdom and Turkey.
 It is also a primarily Ashkenazi Jewish surname derived from an Arabic word meaning satin.
-An atlas is also a book with a collection of maps.